 This online Master of Science degree in Entomology provides a general background in entomology by emphasizing coursework in a variety of areas:

-Dr. Tom Weissling is an Associate Professor of Practice in Entomology and the Distance Education Coordinator.
+Dr. Tom Weissling is an Associate Professor in Entomology and the Distance Education Coordinator.

 Undergraduate degree must include coursework in math, chemistry, and biology